Push for better mental health

-Get fit, have fun and learn about mental health!
+Get fit, have fun and learn about mental health, while raising funds for key mental health services in Canada.

 How it works: